Assault1/britinsurance/README.md

 	```bash
 	npm run cy:open
 	```

-# In a nutshell
-Cypress is a next generation front end testing tool built for the modern web.
-It addresses the key pain points that the developers and QA engineers face when testing modern applications.
-Cypress is most often compared to Selenium; however Cypress is both fundamentally and architecturally different.
-Cypress is not constrained by the same restrictions as Selenium.
-This enables you to write faster, easier and more reliable tests.

-## Cypress ecosystem
-Cypress consists of a free, open source, locally installed Test Runner and a Dashboard Service for recording your tests.
-It also provides 3rd party integrations to various plugins and tools.
-Cypress helps you set up and start writing tests every day while you build your application locally.
-Both BDD(Behavioral Driven Developement) and TDD(Test Driven Development) can be accomplished.
-After building up a suite of tests and integrating Cypress with CI Provider which in our case is GitHub Actions, but Cypress Dashboard Service can even then record our test runs.

 ## Steps to contribute to this framework:
 1. Clone this repository from GitHub into your local desktop.